busarm/armie/README.md

 # PHP Mini

-A micro php framework designed for simple and quick application or microservice development. **(Still under development)**
+A micro php framework designed for simple and quick application or microservice development.

 ## Installation